A Hot-Set Tomato Hybrid for Hot Climates

 - Be sure to plant your tomato plants in an area where they will get 6-8 hours of full sun.

-- Avoid areas for your garden where it floods or retains water.
+- Avoid areas in your garden where it floods or retains water.

 - Avoid planting near dill, corn, kohlrabi, or potatoes.